fkitsantas/Reina.Cryptography/README.md

 Reina Cryptography integrates with external libraries to provide its advanced features.
 The following dependencies are used internally for the library's functionality:
 - **Azure SDK Packages**:
-  - `Azure.Core` (v1.36.0): Provides shared components for Azure client libraries.
+  - `Azure.Core`: Provides shared components for Azure client libraries.
-  - `Azure.Identity` (v1.10.3): Enables Azure Active Directory token authentication.
+  - `Azure.Identity`: Enables Azure Active Directory token authentication.
-  - `Azure.Security.KeyVault.Keys` (v4.5.0): Manages keys and related cryptographic operations in Azure Key Vault.
+  - `Azure.Security.KeyVault.Keys`: Manages keys and related cryptographic operations in Azure Key Vault.
-  - `Azure.Security.KeyVault.Secrets` (v4.5.0): Handles secrets and secure storage in Azure Key Vault.
+  - `Azure.Security.KeyVault.Secrets`: Handles secrets and secure storage in Azure Key Vault.
-- **BouncyCastle Cryptography (v2.2.1)**: A comprehensive cryptography library providing a range of encryption algorithms.
+- **BouncyCastle Cryptography**: A comprehensive cryptography library providing a range of encryption algorithms.
-- **Fody (v6.8.0)** and **Costura.Fody (v5.7.0)**: Used for embedding dependencies into the library assembly, ensuring a single, self-contained DLL.
+- **Fody** and **Costura.Fody**: Used for embedding dependencies into the library assembly, ensuring a single, self-contained DLL.
 <a href="#table-of-contents" title="Back to Top"><img align="right" src="Resources/backtotop.png" alt="Back to Top" width="35" height="35"></a>

 ## Detailed Usage Guide